Skip to content

 The youth participation team have collated all of the key themes that you are raising in terms of improvements that you would like to see in Devon.
 This tracker sets out all of the actions that Devon County Council and its partners have taken in direct response to the issues that matter most to you.

 This document is updated quarterly.
-The current version reflects any changes that took place between July and September 2024.
+The current version reflects any changes up and including those that were made between April and June 2025.

 What young people would like to see happen